"I'm glad to be with you, Samwise Gamgee...here at the end of all things."

 Literally, in the case of Faramir - see below under The Two Towers.

 In the Extended Version, observe Gimli's absolutely smitten expression as he reveals to Legolas that he asked for one hair from Galadriel's head as a gift, and she gave him three.
-Observe Legolas's knowing smile: he, like everyone who's read The Silmarillion, knows that Feänor made the same exact demand of her in the First Age, to no avail.
+Observe Legolas's knowing smile: he, like everyone who's read The Silmarillion, knows that Feänor made the same exact request of her in the First Age, to no avail.
 Galadriel, having read Gimli's heart, apparently deemed him thrice worthy of a gift she once refused to the greatest elf who's ever lived.

 The last words my king are only made even more poignant by contrasting his reaction to first discovering Aragorn's heritage.